kittenatheart/06-Juicy-Breakout/README.md

 # 06-Juicy-Breakout

+Brick Breaker game implementing "juicy" features to make the game more interesting.

-Photo by Paweł Czerwiński on Unsplash
+Background photo by Paweł Czerwiński on Unsplash
 Music by Shannon Master